IAHispano/Applio-Docs/voice-models/Bot.md

 ## How to use Applio Bot

-Type the command /search, enter the model name you want to search for and you’re done.
+Type the command /search, enter the model name you want to search for, Click on **📤Download** to download the model or right click to get the model link, that’s all.

 ![](../assets/Applio_Bot.png)